 About the Artist

-Frances received a 2003 GAP to take a one-month sabbatical from her job as Executive Director of the Richard Hugo House and complete a manuscript of poems, thereby allowing the time necessary to make final revisions and address sequence of the project as a whole.
+Frances received 2003 GAP Award funding to take a one-month sabbatical from her job as executive director of the Richard Hugo House and complete a manuscript of poems, thereby allowing the time necessary to make final revisions and address sequence of the project as a whole.
 “The Flaneur Poems is a collection that explores how women take on different artistic, cultural and scientific roles as they roam the city.
-A “flaneur” is a term taken from Baudelaire that is typically a dandy who wanders the city looking for artistic moments.
+A 'flaneur' is a term taken from Baudelaire that is typically a dandy who wanders the city looking for artistic moments.
 I want to extract the term from its 19th century masculine confines and bring it into the present.
 Some of the poems are written from the point of view of an architect and some from the point of view of an androgynous flaneur.”

 Information included above was provided by artist at the time of application.